 Bayes theorem, the universal acid relating empirical observations to theory (data D to a hypothesis H)

 Accurate analysis of structural differences and commonalities is of fundamental importance for understanding the structure, function, and evolution of biological macromolecules.
 For the past 40 years, structural analysis methods have relied on the biophysically unrealistic and restrictive least-squares criterion to find optimal superpositions.
 We are developing probabilistic models of structural change that can take advantage of powerful maximum likelihood (ML) and Bayesian techniques, which will greatly expand our abilities to accurately superposition, align, and analyze structural conformations.
 While we concentrate specifically on the conformations of macromolecules, the methods we are developing have broad mathematical generality and will impact not only molecular structural biology but also an unusually wide range of scientific fields, including any that compare the shapes and conformations of objects.

-We are also interested in developing likelihood and Bayesian methods for single-molecule structural analysis and electron microscopy image reconstruction.
+We are also interested in developing likelihood and Bayesian methods for single-molecule structural analysis and single-particle cryo-electron microscopy image reconstruction.

 The hippogriff (part eagle, part lion, part horse) in the image above symbolizes the empirical testability of evolutionary theory: Given what we know of the evolution and phylogeny of modern animals, we conclude that such a creature will never be found, neither living nor fossilized.